 |Guard House Secondary||120||1||Plumbing||12||NA.
 Does not meet size threshold||NA.
 Does not meet daily use thresholds|

-Prioritizing based on daily water use (column G): Sorting the building list by daily water use is a more time intensive method, but this approach allows agencies to more accurately determine the largest water consuming buildings.
-Building occupancy (Column C) and water using processes (Column D) are used to estimate the daily water use for each individual building (column E).
+Prioritizing based on daily water use (column G): Sorting the building list by daily water use is a more time intensive method, but this approach allows agencies to more accurately identify the buildings that consume the most water.
+Building occupancy (column C) and water using processes (column D) are used to estimate the daily water use for each individual building (column E).

 When comparing the outcomes for both approaches (columns F and G) there are some distinct differences:

 - Sorting by building size may over-prioritize buildings that do not need to be metered.
 For example, the warehouse building received the second highest priority for metering based on square footage.
 However, with only two occupants and no water-intensive processes, this building does not meet the minimum threshold of 1,000 gallons per day.

 - Sorting by building size may miss buildings with water-intensive equipment.
 For example, the central steam plant and maintenance facility received a low priority when sorting by size, but it has large water-intensive equipment, which drives up the priority when sorting by water use.

 - Sorting by daily water use can help trim the number of required meters.
 In the example list, half of the buildings are determined not to meet the minimum threshold water use of 1,000 gallons per day.
 Sorting by building square footage, only two buildings are under the size threshold of 5,000 square feet.